Student Visa Responsibilities

 The University must ensure its international students have immigration permission which includes the ability to study in the UK, and keep copies of this evidence throughout their studies.

-Breaching your Tier 4 conditions
+Breaching your Student or Tier 4 visa conditions

 Please note that the University is obligated to inform UKVI where there is anything to suggest a student has breached their visa conditions.
 For instance if a student informs us that they have worked more hours than they are permitted, or have claimed public funds.

 If you are worried that you may have breached one of your visa conditions we would advise you to seek support from the Student Union Advice Centre.
-The Student Union is independent from the University and does not have the same Tier 4 sponsor duties.
+The Student Union is independent from the University and does not have the same sponsor duties.